 People are tired of church.
 They want something living and real.
 Not a plastic cross and an automatic offering plate, but an experience with a living God!
 A minister’s job is not to build an auditorium, but to build a people; he is not called to promote his own ministry, but to train and facilitate the ministries of others; his first priority is not his own welfare, but instead he is to prefer his brother and help him achieve spiritual success in his lifetime.

-We do not need another revival, or a new program for outreach.
+We do not need another revival or a new program for outreach.
 The machinery needed to build the true Church of Jesus Christ is already in place.
 New souls are naturally birthed into the Kingdom of God when Jesus (the husband) and His matured Church (the bride) come together.
 This is Jesus’ biblical way of church growth.
-To make this biblical program a reality, help others to mature in Christ and to discover their God-called ministries.
-Once this is achieved, open doors, where possible, and activate their ministry in the Church and in their community.
+To make this biblical program a reality, help others to both mature in Christ and to discover their God-called ministries.
+Once this is achieved, open whatever doors can be opened to help facilitate their ministry in the Church and in their community.
 Jesus wants to do greater things, and He chooses to do so through His body, the Church.